google.com, pub-5415575505102445, DIRECT, f08c47fec0942fa0 Impact-Site-Verification: 41d1d5bc-3932-4474-aa09-f8236abb0433

 2.6 Substance-Induced Psychotic Disorder

 This disorder occurs when psychotic symptoms are directly caused by the physiological effects of a substance, such as drugs or alcohol.
 The symptoms typically resolve once the substance use is discontinued, but in some cases, they may persist.
+Learn more about substance-induced psychotic disorder.

 3. Causes and Risk Factors

 The exact causes of psychotic disorders remain elusive, but research suggests a complex interplay of genetic, environmental, and neurobiological factors.
+For an overview of the causes of psychosis, this guide is helpful.

 3.1 Genetic Factors

 There is strong evidence for a genetic component in psychotic disorders, particularly schizophrenia.
 Individuals with a first-degree relative with schizophrenia have a significantly higher risk of developing the disorder themselves.
 However, genetics alone do not determine whether someone will develop a psychotic disorder.
+Learn more about the role of genetics in psychosis.

 3.2 Neurodevelopmental Factors